This article was last updated by on

 According to the ASPCA, Monstera plants are toxic to cats due to calcium oxalate crystals in all parts of the plant.
 Upon ingestion, it causes oral irritations, gastrointestinal upset, excessive drooling, and in critical conditions, kidney damage.

-The American Society for Prevention of Cruelty to Animals (ASPCA) has listed different plant species, including Monstera adansonii, and Monstera oblique that is toxic to cats.
+The American Society for Prevention of Cruelty to Animals (ASPCA) has listed different pet toxic plants, which include Monsteras.

-Monstera plants are moderately toxic to cats, but the level of poisonous effect elevates with the amount your pet nibbles on.
+Monstera plants are moderately toxic to cats, but the level of poisonous effect elevates with the amount your pet nibbles on and the cat’s sensitivity.

 cat catching the monstera

-Generally, ingestion of Monstera in smaller amounts isn’t fatal, but it will make your cat suffer, leaving a terrible experience.
+Generally, ingesting Monstera in smaller amounts isn’t fatal, but it will make your cat suffer, leaving a terrible experience.

-These needle-like raphides may not be a ‘toxin’ but rather an irritant with discomfort and a source of pain to your pets.
+These needle-like raphides may not be a ‘toxin’ but rather an irritant that causes discomfort and a source of pain to your pets.

 What Happens if a Cat Eats a Monstera?